CP1401/Practicals/prac_05/README.md

 # Practical 05 - Coding Checkpoint 1

-Write your answers for the early non-coding questions in a simple text file called `questions.txt`.
+Write your answers for the early non-coding questions in a simple text file called `p5questions.txt`.

 ## Reflection